sebastianczech/learn-oci/README.md

   * styles:
     * fine-tuning (FT)
       * e.g. when there is a significant amount of labeled data
+      * e.g. when the LLM does not perform well on a task and the data for prompt engineering is too large
     * parameters efficient FT
     * soft prompting
       * e.g. when there is a need to add learnable parameters to a LLM without task-specific training